 All Kindred Readers® reviews should be candid, constructive and concise.
-Each review consists of a headline (up to 100 characters), an overall book score, individual element scores, and reviewer comments (50-250 words).
+Each review consists of a short headline (up to 100 characters), an overall book score, individual element scores, and reviewer comments (50-250 words).
 To be accepted, your review must adhere to our Member Guidelines.

 In general, Kindred Readers scores reflect the following ratings: